racoon0406/P4_DBproject/DB_M1/README.md

     ```bash
     make
     ```
-2. Open terminals for sender and receiver in the mininet environment
+2. Open terminals for sender and receiver in the mininet environment:
     ```bash
     xterm h1 h1
     ```